Health and Welfare

 Students are encouraged to speak to their assigned College Advisor (who has responsibility for their advisees' academic progress and welfare) in the first instance, particularly about any academic-related matters.

 The College Doctor’s practice is situated on Beaumont Street, a couple of hundred yards from the main entrance.
 Students are expected to register with the surgery when they arrive in Oxford.

-The College Nurse, Helen Thornton, has weekday drop-in sessions on site and will be available by email or phone.
+The College Nurse (pending appointment), has weekday drop-in sessions on site and will be available by email or phone.